Draft Lecture No. 12 --

 sticks).

-gender-specific division of labor between males (hunters) and females
+labor between males (hunters) and females (gatherers/cooks) increases the

-(gatherers/cooks) increases the survival-prospects of the tribe.
-Distinguishing
+survival-prospects of the tribe.
+Distinguishing edible plants/nuts vs.

-edible plants/nuts vs. poisonous plants {mushrooms} and medicinal herbs become
+poisonous plants {mushrooms} and medicinal herbs become important for women.
+Long

 6. The invention of clothing sewn from hides using needle-and-thread to keep

-warm in winter and shoes to facilitate walking for long distances.
+warm in winter and shoes to facilitate walking over long distances.

 7. The discovery of a cause-and-effect relationship between fornication (sexual